-Lastly, the ASUS XG32VQ curved gaming monitor supports AMD FreeSync which allows you to synchronize the monitor’s refresh rate with the GPU’s frame rate, therefore, entirely eliminating screen tearing and stuttering.
+Lastly, the ASUS XG32VQ curved gaming monitor supports AMD FreeSync, which allows you to synchronize the monitor’s refresh rate with the GPU’s frame rate, therefore, entirely removing screen tearing and stuttering.

 FreeSync only works with compatible AMD graphics cards, so this feature won’t work if you have an NVIDIA card.